or use the form below and we’ll get back to you ASAP

 Using products from the supermarket or hardware store to spray ants rarely gets results.
 The best chemistry is only available to professional pest controllers.

-We use a combination of different chemistries to solve your ant problem within 48 hours.
+Our pest managers use a combination of different chemistries to solve your ant problem within 48 hours.

 The problem with these products is a lack of understanding about how Australian ant species behave.
 Ants can detect cheaper consumer-grade chemicals.
 They are irritated by them and they avoid the sprayed areas.
 They leave pheromone marks for others to avoid the sprayed area.
 You might end up chasing them all over your property as they navigate around sprayed areas and find other ways into your home.